gravitational/teleport/docs/2.5/admin-guide.md

 3. When a user tries to connect to a node inside "east" using _main.example.com_ the reverse tunnel from step 1 is used to establish this connection (green line).

+!!! tip "Load Balancers":
+    The scheme above also works even if the "main" cluster uses multiple proxies behind a load balancer (LB) or a DNS entry with multiple values.
+    This works by "east" establishing a tunnel to _every_ proxy in "main", assuming that an LB uses round-robin or a similar non-sticky balancing algorithm.

 ### Example Configuration

 Connecting two clusters together is similar to [adding a node](#adding-nodes-to-the-cluster)